 How is HP diagnosed?

 The diagnosis of HP is considered when 2 or more close family members, meaning parents, siblings, or children, in at least 2 generations have recurrent pancreatitis.
-Genetic testing is sometimes considered for patients who develop recurrent pancreatitis at young ages.
-Genetic testing is available for mutations in the PRSS1, SPINK1, and CFTR genes.
+Genetic testing is sometimes considered for people who develop recurrent pancreatitis at a young age.
+Genetic testing is available for mutations in the PRSS1, SPINK1, CTRC, CASR, and CFTR genes.
 Talking with a genetics counselor is recommended before having genetic testing.

 What are the estimated cancer risks associated with HP?

 What are the screening options for HP?

-Screening for pancreatic cancer is suggested for people known to have HP beginning at age 40, 20 years after the onset of pancreatitis, or 10 years before the youngest pancreatic cancer diagnosis in the family.
+Screening for pancreatic cancer is suggested for people known to have HP beginning at age 40, 20 years after the onset of pancreatitis, or 10 years before the youngest pancreatic cancer diagnosis in the family, whichever is earliest.
 However, the effectiveness of current screening techniques for the early diagnosis of pancreatic cancer is not proven.
 The screening tests that are most commonly used include: